blake-m/tlc_nyc/TLC_NYC.md

 popular 'pickup-rectangle':
 - pickup_longitude: -73.9941
 - pickup_latitude: 40.7512
-- popularity (how many pickups from this rectangle): 93396
+- popularity (the amount of pickups from this rectangle): 93396

 When you find this rectangle on a map, you'll see that it's **right outside of Pensylvania Station**.